Start accepting credit cards on your phone, iPad or desktop.

 There is also the risk that the purchaser has compromised (improperly obtained) the card number, without being in possession of the card.

 Although it is important to obtain an authorisation for each transaction, it does not protect you from the risk of fraud or chargeback.
 Risk of fraud remains even though authorisation has been obtained.

 As a merchant, you face the prospect of receiving chargebacks.
 A chargeback occurs where the cardholder (or their bank) raises a dispute in connection with a transaction made through your business.
 If the dispute is resolved in favour of the cardholder, the transaction is charged back (debited) to your account.
 In other words, you lose the full sale proceeds.

 - Cardholder did not make the transaction (frequently an indication of fraud);

-- Cancelled recurring transaction;
+- Cancelled subscription transaction;

 - Goods not as described;

 - Failure to respond to voucher requests.

 Chargebacks may also be made for a number of other reasons, including, but not limited to: